-Instant offer for first-time subscribers.
 Try offering an instant incentive for becoming a newsletter subscriber.
-E-commerce sites like H&M might offer a 20% off discount voucher.
+If you’re doing email marketing for an ecommerce site, you might offer a 20% off discount voucher.

 Your copy should vary depending on where your signup link or form is placed.
 For example:

 Remember, matching intent is everything.
 Always take a step back from the details and consider the larger scope.